TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 Executing tests in a containerized environment like docker has significant advantages over local execution.
-It takes away all the demanding setup needs of additional services like selenium, various database systems, different php versions in parallel on the same system and so on.
+It takes away all the demanding setup needs of additional services like selenium, various database systems, different PHP versions in parallel on the same system and so on.
 It also creates a well defined environment that is identical for everyone: Extension authors rely on the same system dependencies as the Core does, local test execution is identical to what the continuous integration system bamboo does.
 All dependencies and setup details are open